Free shipping To USA and Canada

 Certain natural supplements can aid in weight loss and improve metabolism.
 Our digestive enzymes supplement contains prebiotics such as Inulin, which can help to manage weight your pet's weight.
 Not only do they assist in digestive health, but they also contribute to a healthier coat!

-Q: What are the benefits of feeding my dog homemade food?
+Q: What are the risks of pet obesity?

 © 2022 Know Better Pet Food.
 All rights reserved.